itbdw/server-render-javascript/README.md

 3. Install and Run

-Download this code the your server like `/var/server/spider`, the dir looks like below
+Download this code to your server, say `/var/server/spider`, the directory structure looks like below

 ```
 /var/server/spider/